-If you are unable to access the class for an extended period of time due to personal illness or Covid-19 related quarantine, I will use the 1 missed quiz as the one I drop in the semester.
+If you are unable to access the class for an extended period of time due to personal illness or Covid-19 related quarantine, we can use up to 2 missed quizzes as the ones you drop in the semester.
 If you miss more than 2 quizzes in the semester due to illness or other personal issues, I will recommend you drop the course to avoid failing.